matt-lebl/schedule-scraper/README.md

 Feel free to get in touch with me if you are having issues, but I cannot promise I'll be able to help.
 This was written over the course of three or four bursts of manic typing in the last 48 hours; so there are bound to be some bugs.
-I hope to iron that out over the next few days, but since the program is in a useful state as-is, it won't be a priority for me.
+I hope to iron those out as they are reported, but unfortunately I am busy these days so I can't promise speedy fixes.

-You can also post a ticket on this GitHub page if you like.
+If you'd like to report any problems, or just drop a line, please email me at [mlebl@uvic.ca](mailto:mlebl@uvic.ca) You can also post a ticket on this GitHub page if you like.

 ## Contributions welcome.